ryjen/ryjen.github.io/content/post/sdlc-methodologies.md

 When all your human interactions involve being reduced to a means to an end, your challenges are only problems you did not create, no amount of methodology or team spirit will save you.

+You will revert back to some cowboy coding hybrid newbie and burnout.

 ## Out

 For me, its pure.
 It is simple.
 It is about quality, it is about cost and it is about time.
 You cannot have your cake and eat it too.